DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ### Notes:

 1. Microsoft Edge automatically detects a file's type based on its content, which prevents the execution of malicious scripts as described here.
-2. Make sure to specify the maximum uploaded file size to prevent those DoS attacks based on uploading large files.
+2. Make sure to specify the maximum uploaded file size to prevent those DoS attacks based on large file uploads.

 ---